 was at Das Wilhelmspalais,

 he held at parade every Sunday at noon.
-Ernie and his sister would sit on the curb, and watch Wilhelm, on a magnificent white steed, and his calvary march up and down the main street.
+Ernie and his sister would sit on the curb and watch Wilhelm lead his calvary as they marched up and down the main street.

 Ernie with Mother and sister Berta (click to enlarge)

 Ernie wanted to be an architect,

 but his father couldn’t afford to send him to school.
 So he apprenticed as a model-parts maker at a Mercedes